 About me

-A registered member of COSRT, I’m fully insured and have regular supervision to make sure I offer my clients the best of me.
+I’m a fully insured registered member of COSRT, and have regular supervision so I’m able to offer my clients the best of me.

 As an integrative therapist, I draw on different styles of therapy, including psychodynamic, gestalt, somatic therapy and mindfulness.
 That means you get Sex & Relationship therapy tailored to you.